WhatTheDickens/engl340/index.md

 ### Friday, April 4

-- Group 4 meeting.
+- Group 3 meeting.

-***Class work:*** *In your folder for 3-29, share your journal file for the day with reflections on your own composition process.
-How does it compare to what you're seeing of Thoreau's composition process?
-On a scale from "totally scattershot" to "highly organized and intentional," where would you place your own composition process?
-If it's anything other than "totally scattershot," what are some of the things you do to make your own process at least somewhat organized and intentional?
-What role do you think technology has played in the difference between Thoreau's process and your own?
-Comparing Thoreau's process to your own, what aspects of revision seem to have been relatively untouched by technological change?*
+***Class work:*** *In your folder for 3-22, share your journal file for the day with notes and reflections on anything you like.*

 ### Monday, April 7